 Our Resilience Project is enhancing the mental health and wellbeing support we can offer for children and young people in Exeter and East Devon.
 By enabling children and young people to build their personal resilience at the earliest possible stage we are ensuring they all have the utmost ability to thrive in adult life.

 Resilience uses four keys ways to support mental health and wellbeing:

-- Social prescribing: Giving people time, focusing on ‘what matters to me’ and connecting them to existing community groups for practical and emotional support.
+- Social prescribing and community connecting: Giving people time, focusing on ‘what matters to me’ and connecting them to existing community groups for practical and emotional support.
 This is delivered in partnership with Wellbeing Exeter.

 - Targeted short-term clinical intervention: CBT and evidence-based interventions for mild to moderate anxiety, low mood and behavioural difficulties.
 This is delivered in partnership with the University of Exeter.